keboola/runner-workspace-test/README.md

 [![Build Status](https://travis-ci.com/keboola/runner-workspace-test.svg?branch=master)](https://travis-ci.com/keboola/runner-workspace-test)

 Component for testing runner input & output mapping with workspaces.
+This component is not for production use, it is deployed only to testing.

 # Usage